tcox8/OSD-Reporting/README.md

-# OSD-Reporting
-This script will query the ConfigMgr database for Task Sequence Status Messages.
-The output is parsed and built into a webpage that will automatically refresh every 90 seconds.
-The script should be setup to run as a scheduled task.

 # New in Version 2.0
 Reworked script to be considerably more dynamic.
 Added TSAdvertisementID as a variable for easier editing by end user.